PhilCommunication/email-thingy/README.md

 <a name="0006"></a>
 ## Beacon and Geofence Messages

 You can use the location capabilities of the *JB4A SDK* to target messages to a segmented group of contacts.
+Send personalized messages to increase engagement.
 The app pre-downloads geofence messages and triggers those messages when a mobile device crosses a geofence boundary.
 To use this functionality:

 1. The account must have access to both MobilePush and Location Services.